Droopy Eyelid Repair Surgery

 Why should you consider Covette Clinic?

-With trusted and accredited medical professionals, cutting edge medical equipment, a state-of-the-art operating theatre and tastefully furnished single person rooms, not only does Covette Clinic check all the boxes for an efficient, well-managed surgery but it also provides post-op care that is instrumental for the healing process.
-As a cut above the rest, we are capable of providing our patients with instant access to medical and surgical specialists.
+With accredited medical professionals, medical equipment, operating theatre and tastefully furnished single person rooms, not only does Covette Clinic offer surgery but it also provides post-op care that is instrumental for the healing process.

 Seamlessly integrated within bustling Orchard and conveniently located near Orchard MRT, Covette Clinic not only boasts convenience and punctuality but a hassle-free experience too since appointments can be scheduled around clients’ existing commitments.
 With lower overheads than hospitals, the cost of outpatient surgery is significantly lower.
 This advantage is imparted to our clients for a reasonable saving without compromising on service quality and care.